 I went back to school and graduated in 2010 with a Masters degree in Counseling with the emphasis in Marriage and Family therapy and I’ve been seeing clients since 2008.
 During this period I’ve accumulated thousands of hours of work with couples and families, victims of domestic violence, substance abusers and everything in between.

 In addition to my professional experience, I also bring with me almost 30 years of personal growth and development.
-I have explored and experienced many different approaches and schools-of-thought.
 I’ve learned a lot along the way.
 Mainly about those things that are universal to most human beings.
 We all have much in common, probably more than we realize.
 And that knowledge helps me to be understanding, compassionate and effective.
 People tell me that I am wise, warm and accepting.

 I love what I do and I love working with people.
 I love watching people grow and reach for their dreams – especially when their dreams come true.
 This is what makes my heart sing!
 I love working with couples and families because family is where it all starts.
 And when couples and families do well – everybody else around them does well too.

-Currently, I am licensed in the state of Texas as a Marriage and Family Therapy Associate (license #202591) and I practice under the supervision of Elizabeth Dawn Thompson, MA, LMFT.
+Currently, I am licensed in the state of Texas as a Marriage and Family Therapist (license #202591)

 On a more personal note, I have been married for more than 20 years, together we raised two beautiful daughters that are now adults.
 In my spare time I like to read, go places and explore life with all it has to offer.